 Creating a comprehensive employee benefits package can be stressful.
 To help alleviate some of the headaches and make sure HR laws are followed, consider using an external resource for your benefits program.

-Professional employer organizations (PEOs) manage all aspects of HR administration and provide access to group benefit rates small businesses wouldn’t otherwise qualify for.
-To find out which PEO would be suitable for your company, take our PEO quiz below.
+- Professional employer organizations (PEOs) manage all aspects of HR administration and provide access to group benefit rates small businesses wouldn’t otherwise qualify for.

 Now that you have created your budget and identified which benefits to include in your package, it is time to finalize your plan before rolling it out to employees.
-You will need to talk with healthcare providers to determine the best plan for your company.
+I recommend talking with healthcare providers to determine the best plan for your company.
 Be advised, however, that benefits plans can be complex, and there are many different options to consider.

 Once you decide which plan you will offer to your employees, you will need to gather the paperwork required by the provider, sign them, and determine the start date of your plan.
 This step should be followed for each type of benefit you provide to your employees.

-Once your program is established, paperwork has been signed, and you are ready to incorporate your benefits package into the employee experience, communicating what has been developed, as well as how and why, is essential.
+Once your program is established, eligibility has been determined, paperwork has been signed with benefits providers, and you are ready to incorporate your benefits package into the employee experience, communicating what has been developed, as well as how and why, is essential.

 - Notify your employees.
 Hold a group discussion meeting to deliver the details of the benefits program to your employees and answer any questions.
 Be enthusiastic about your program, and your employees will be as well.